Bulganbee/binding/README.md

   <li>A chapter from <em>C-1962</em> by David Reinfurt.</li>
   </ul>
 <h2>About me</h2>
-<p>Hello, my name is Bee!
+<p>Hello, my name is Bee Bulgan!
 I am a graduate student at MPS Communication Design at Parsons.
 Nice to meet you!</p>
 <h2>Contact me</h2>
 <p>You can reach me at bgbulgan@gmail.com</p>